 A traumatic brain injury occurs when a blow to your head or body makes your brain bounce against your skull.
 You can also experience a brain injury when an object pierces your skull.
-Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center offers comprehensive medical and surgical care for all types of brain injuries.
+Cyril Sebastian, MD, and Derek Kroll, DO at Evergreen Spine and Neurosurgery Center offers comprehensive medical and surgical care for all types of brain injuries.
 Dr. Sebastian has extensive experience treating your acute injuries and providing the intensive treatment you need to prevent secondary injuries.
-To receive immediate care, call the office in Shenandoah, Texas.
+To receive immediate care, call the office in Shenandoah, Texas & Conroe, Texas.

 A concussion is a mild traumatic brain injury, yet it damages the neurons and bruises your brain enough to temporarily affect your brain function.